hpcaubuserguide/hpcaub_userguide/userdoc/octopus/large_language_models.rst

 **Author: Mher Kazandjian**

-.. info:: This document is a work in progress and is subject to change.
+.. warning:: This document is a work in progress and is subject to change.

 Environments
 ^^^^^^^^^^^^